fingerprintjs/fingerprintjs/README.md

 ### excludes

-An array of components (strings) to exclude.
-Empty array to include everything.
+An object of with components keys to exclude.
+Empty object to include everything.

 ```
 var options = {
-    excludes: ['userAgent', 'language']
+    excludes: {'userAgent': true, 'language': true}
 }
 ```